Philippines · audience itinerary

 - ◆Insect repellent

-- ◆Umbrella or light rain jacket (for occasional showers)
+- ◆Umbrella or light rain jacket (especially outside dry season)

 Travelers who liked Manila also looked at